 If you have oily skin, you’re likely no stranger to shiny-forehead photos, that greasy afternoon feeling, and the occasional breakout.
 While you can’t get rid of your oily skin altogether, you can regulate oil production with the right skincare ingredients.

 These are six of the best skincare ingredients for oily skin.
+Find out which ingredients are best for your skin by booking a free consultation with a Bottlecode skincare expert.

 Hyaluronic Acid is a common ingredient in moisturizers and serums that increases the moisture level in your skin.
 That might sound counterproductive to your battle against oil, but it’s actually just as important to moisturize oily skin as it is to moisturize dry skin.
 Often, oily skin is the result of dehydration.
 Your skin knows when it’s dehydrated and starts producing oil to compensate.
 Adding Hyaluronic Acid to your routine will ensure that your skin is well hydrated and never looks greasy.